Anderson, Carlos, Kriegshauser land Dores in Top 5

 Kristen Findley & Hannah Jumper finish 2-3 in 1,500 meters.

-Rhonda Riley has completed five seasons at Vanderbilt, serving as the assistant coach for the men's and women's cross country teams and assisting with the distance runners during track season.
+Since joining the Vanderbilt staff in July of 2007, Rhonda Riley has helped guide Vanderbilt into the national spotlight while serving as the assistant coach for the men's and women's cross country teams and assisting with the distance runners during track season.
+Riley also coordinates much of the recruiting efforts for the programs.

 Vanderbilt went on to place second at the NCAA South Regional and sixth at the NCAA Championships.
 Rogers earned a 39th placed finish at the national meet to become the program's first All-American.